Are you heading to China soon, and wondering what you should wear there? I can help with that!

 So, bring a backpack which you can put your extra layer in, as well as your water bottle, hat and sunscreen.

 In winter, layer up for the Great Wall.
-It can get bitterly cold and windy in Beijing.
+It can get bitterly cold and windy in Beijing, with temperatures well below zero.

 So, if you’re a sweaty person like me, you’ll appreciate the option of unzipping some of your layers as you build up a sweat.

-No matter the season, wear good walking shoes on the wall.
+No matter the season, wear good walking shoes on the Great Wall.

 Temples and religious sites